No matter what your interest, there is something at St. Andrew's for you to do!

 Meals Ministry: Parishioners who will prepare and deliver meals to another parishioner who has recently been discharged from the hospital or who is in need for other reasons.

 Parish Callers: Laypersons who visit St. Andrew's parishioners who are ill or elderly and not able to attend church regularly.
+Members of the group also help transport residents at the Glacier Hills Care Community to the Eucharist held on the first Tuesday of each month.
 Group meets annually with an invited speaker presenting information on a topic relevant to this ministry.

 Business and Administration